-As summarized in Section 7.1.1, the catholic taste of many predators, and large suite of species feeding on most types of prey make it difficult to quantify ways in which effects of fishing reverberate among species related by feeding.
-Moreover, variance in biological populations in response to a dynamic physical environment provides a noisy setting in which to investigate such effects.
-Two avenues have some promise.
-One is to use empirically parameterized models which include only the dynamics of those species whose feeding relationships are quantified.
+As summarized in Section 7.1.1, the catholic taste of many predators and the large number of species feeding on most types of prey make it difficult to quantify ways in which effects of fishing reverberate among interacting species in the foodweb.
+Moreover, variance in biological populations in response to a dynamic physical environment is a noisy setting in which to investigate such effects.
+Two avenues are promising.
+One is the use of empirically parameterized models which include only the dynamics of those species whose feeding relationships are quantifiable.
 Here the starting conditions and parameters are known, so models can provide useful information about interactions among fish populations, if only over time scales of a few years to a few decades.
-The other approach is to examine summary statistics of the fish assemblage, without trying to resolve what caused observed changes in individual species, or forecast how individual populations will change in the future.
+The other approach is to examine summary statistics of the fish assemblage, without trying to resolve the causes of observed changes in individual species, or forecasting how individual populations will change in the future.